 - 8 ounces peeled, cooked shrimp, coarsely chopped

 - 2/3 cup finely ground breadcrumbs

-- 2 Tbsp finely chopped red onion
+- 2 tablespoons finely chopped red onion

 - Flour for dusting (1/2 to 1 cup)

 Grind spices in a blender or spice grinder (can use a coffee grinder that has been cleaned by grinding raw rice) until finely ground.
 Transfer to a small bowl, stir in sugar and salt.

 Let the garlic and sweet potatoes cool enough to handle.
 Peel the garlic.
 Cut the sweet potato in half and use a spoon to scoop out the flesh.
 Combine the cooked sweet potato and garlic in a bowl and mash until smooth.

-Add the shrimp, cilantro, breadcrumbs, jalapeño, onion, and 1 1/2 teaspoons of the Spice Mix.
+Add the shrimp, cilantro, breadcrumbs, jalapeño, onion, and 1 1/2 teaspoons of the spice mix to the bowl with the sweet potatoes.
 Mix until well blended.
 Season with salt.

-3 Preheat the oven to 375°F. Lightly dust the shrimp cakes in flour.
+Lightly dust the shrimp cakes in flour.
 Heat the remaining 3 tablespoons of oil in a large skillet over medium-high heat.
-Working in batches, cook the shrimp cakes until nicely browned, adding more oil as needed, about 2 minutes per side.
-Place the shrimp cakes on a baking sheet.
-Bake until heated through, about 5 minutes.